-Line 3-Expenses and depreciation.
-If the corporation earned rent or other compensation for the use of, or right to use, property and that rent or compensation was less than the total allowable expenses and depreciation, generally complete Part V and enter the excess on line 3.
+Line 3-Excess expenses and depreciation (section 545(b)(6)).
+If the corporation earned rent or other compensation for the use of, or right to use, property and that rent or compensation was less than the total allowable expenses and depreciation, complete Part V in most cases and enter the excess on line 3.
+However. if the corporation can establish that it meets all three of the requirements listed below, it may attach a statement instead of completing Part V. The statement must include (a) a list of the deductions, with the complete facts, circumstances, and arguments supporting them and (b) the information required by Regulations section 1.545-2(h)(2).

-However, a corporation will not complete Part V if it can establish that:
+To qualify, the corporation must establish that:

-- 1. The rent or other compensation the corporation received was the highest obtainable (if none was received, it must show that none was obtainable), - The property was held in the course of a business carried on for profit, and - 3.
+- 1. The rent or other compensation it received was the highest obtainable (if none was received, it must show that none was obtainable), - 2.
+The property was held in the course of a business carried on for profit, and - 3.
 There was a reasonable expectation that the property's operation would result in a profit, or that the property was necessary to conduct the business.